Professional development for teachers working with pre school and school-age children and for others working in an educational setting.

 For a custom workshop that addresses your specific needs, contact us →

-- Effective communication tools and agreements with working with others
+- Effective communication tools and agreements

 - Thinking out of the box about barriers and boundaries

 - Understanding the differences between independence, dependence, codependency and interdependent relationships